Dominican Republic: Ethnic groups

-In a 2022 population survey, 71.7% self-identified as Mixed (Indio (Note: The term "indio" in the Dominican Republic is not associated with people of indigenous ancestry but people of mixed ancestry or skin color between light and dark) 34.2%, Moreno 26.1%, Mestizo 7.7%, Mulatto 3.8%), 18.7% as White, 7.4% as Black, and 0.3% as "Other".
+In a 2022 population survey, these where the results (Indio (Note: The term "indio" in the Dominican Republic is not associated with people of indigenous ancestry but people of mixed ancestry or skin color between light and dark) 34.2%, Moreno 26.1%, Afro-Dominicans, 7.7%, Mulatto 3.8%), 18.7% as White, 7.4% as Black, and 0.3% as "Other".
 According to recent genealogical DNA studies of the Dominican population, the genetic makeup is predominantly European and Sub-Saharan African, with a lesser degree of Indigenous ancestry.
 The average Dominican DNA of the founder population is estimated to be 73% European, 10% Native, and 17% African.
 After the Haitian and Afro-Caribbean migrations the overall percentage changed to 57% European, 8% Native and 35% African.
 Due to mixed race Dominicans (and most Dominicans in general) being a mix of mainly European and African, with lesser amounts of Indigenous ancestry, they could be described as "Mulatto" or "Tri-racial".
 Dominican Republic have several informal terms to loosely describe a person's degree of racial admixture, Mestizo means any type of mixed ancestry unlike in other Latin American countries it describes specifically a European/native mix, Indio describes mixed race people whose skin color is between white and black.

 The majority of the Dominican population is tri-racial, with nearly all mixed race individuals having Taíno Native American ancestry along with European (mainly Spanish) and African ancestry.
 European ancestry in the mixed population typically ranges between 50% and 60% on average, while African ancestry ranges between 30% and 35%, and the Native ancestry usually ranges between 8% and 12%.
-European and Native ancestry tends to be strongest in cities and towns of the north-central Cibao region (60%-80% European, 12-20% Taino), and generally in the mountainous interior of the country.
+European and Native ancestry tends to be strongest in cities and towns of the north-central Cibao region (60%–80% European, 12–20% Taino), and generally in the mountainous interior of the country.
 African ancestry is strongest in coastal areas, the southeast plain, and the border regions.
 Race in Dominican Republic acts as a continuum of white—mulatto—black due to the large amounts of interracial mixing for hundreds of years in Dominican Republic and the Spanish Caribbean in general, allowing for high amounts of genetic diversity.